rkzheng99/SyncVIS/README.md

 ## :sunny:Overview

 **SyncVIS** explicitly introduces video-level query embeddings and designs two key modules to synchronize video-level query with frame-level query embeddings: a **synchronized video-frame modeling paradigm** and a **synchronized embedding optimization strategy**.
 The former attempts to promote the mutual learning of frame- and video-level embeddings with each other and the latter divides large video sequences into small clips for easier optimization.
-In this page, we provide further experiments of our approaches and additional visualizations including both specific scenarios and failure cases as well as their analysis.
+On this page, we provide **further experiments** of our approaches and **additional visualizations** including both specific scenarios and failure cases as well as their analysis.

 ![image](https://github.com/rkzheng99/SyncVIS/blob/main/pics/model.png)